Upgrade to the __tier_name__

 Protein & Dairy

 Nuts, seeds, and hard cheeses (with their decent shelf life) serve as excellent sources of protein.
 So do those aforementioned legumes (and legume products, such as hummus), plus canned or vacuum-sealed tuna, salmon, and chicken.
 Powdered milk and eggs, jerky and cured meats, and peanut butter and other nut butters contribute protein as well.
 Speaking of powdered milk, it’s a super-easy, just-add-water source of dairy with endless uses.
 Powdered eggs are another option.
-So are, actually, fresh eggs, particularly those purchased directly from farmers via farmers markets or farmstands.
-Generally speaking—and there are exceptions—these last longer unrefrigerated than mass-market eggs from the grocery store.

 Starch

 You don’t have to be hurting for starch in your van cupboards, needless to say.
-Everything from pastas, instant rice, and instant mashed potatoes to bananas and carrots supply it.
+Everything from pastas, instant rice, and instant mashed potatoes to bananas and carrots supplies it.
 On the bread and breadlike front, tortillas provide excellent wraps and “edible utensils” alike that also boast a long shelf life.
 While a lot of conventional preservative-packed breads last long enough to use for sandwiches and the like, try tracking down some Danish-/Scandinavian-style rye for a truly nutritious, delicious loaf that holds up for weeks.

-Herbs, Spices, Seasoning, & Condiments
+Herbs, Spices, Seasonings, and Condiments

 Taking up very little room and lasting months or more, herbs, spices, seasonings, and condiments give you a welcome arsenal for gussying up otherwise bland or boring dishes, keeping things interesting in the vanlifer’s culinary department.
 From that tried-and-true tag team of salt and pepper to chili flakes, dehydrated onions and shallots, garlic powder, and packaged dried-herb mixes, a campervan spice cabinet is definitely the way to go.
-And the fact that many a vandweller also definitely stockpiles those easy-to-come-by, highly durable, highly stowable packets of ketchup, mayo, mustard, dressing, and other condiments isn't exactly insider knowledge.

 Snacks